micah-camargo/ubersicht-stoic-widget/README.md

 To customize the appearance and behavior of the widget directly modify the index file in the style variable.

+## Author
+Micah Camargo

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.